OpenHFT/Chronicle-Map/README.md

 #### What is the difference between SharedHashMap and Chronicle Map
 The only difference is Chronicle Map targets java 8, and SharedHashMap targets java 7.
 Effectively SharedHashMap has just been renamed to ChronicleMap, to further enrich the Chronicle product suite.
 In addition, The original Chronicle has been renamed to Chronicle Queue.

-## Construction
+One of the main differences between chronicle and ConcurrentHashMap, is how you go about creating an instance see the getting started guide below for details.

-One of the main differences is how you go about creating an instance of the Chronicle Map.
+## Getting Started

 ### Simple Construction